micmejia/bible-dump/NKJV/Psalms/Ps 7.md

 He made a pit and dug it out, And has fallen into the ditch _which_ he made.

 ###### 16
-His trouble shall return upon his own head, And his violent dealing shall come down on [^e]his own crown.
+His trouble shall return upon his own head, And his violent dealing shall come down on his own crown.

 ###### 17
 I will praise the Lord according to His righteousness, And will sing praise to the name of the Lord Most High.